Film / X-Men Origins: Wolverine

 - Stryker can be seen wearing a silver cross necklace in the scene where he goes to meet Logan in the hospital, likely as a nod to the fact that he was a priest (not a military officer) in the comics.

 - Deadpool never dons his trademark costume, but Wade wears a red T-shirt as a nod to his comic outfit.

-- Also, during the final fight, there's a brief close-up of Deadpool charging up his laser eyes, which causes his face to resemble his comic counterpart's mask.
+- Also, during the final fight, there's a brief close-up of Deadpool charging up his Eye Beams, which causes his face to resemble his comic counterpart's mask.